315+ Telescopes Ranked

 /5

 To put it nicely, I’ve found the Unistellar eVscope eQuinox to be essentially a rip-off, low quality in almost every way, and almost guaranteed to disappoint.
-I feel its marketing is designed to appeal to and mislead people with no knowledge of astronomy or telescopes, and distorts basic truths about how telescopes work and what can be expected of the product.
+I feel that its marketing is designed to appeal to and mislead people with no knowledge of astronomy or telescopes, and distorts basic truths about how telescopes work and what can be expected of the product.

 Unistellar even degrades regular telescopes as outdated compared to their product when it is not all that technologically innovative, let alone capable.
-The eVscope eQuinox is beaten by telescopes 1/10 of its price in the quality of its lunar and planetary views by miles, and its deep-sky “views” – in reality, bad short-exposure pictures – are an insult to both visual observation and astrophotography alike, while the telescope almost entirely uses common components merely borrowed from commercial off-the-shelf parts.
+The eVscope eQuinox is beaten by telescopes 1/10 of its price in the quality of its lunar and planetary views by miles.
+And its deep-sky “views”—in reality, bad short-exposure pictures—are an insult to both visual observation and astrophotography alike, while the telescope almost entirely uses common components merely borrowed from commercial off-the-shelf parts.
 If for some reason you absolutely wanted to, it would cost you less than ¼ of the price of the eQuinox to amalgamate a camera, telescope, and computer into your own rig and probably do a better job on account of the modularity of such a system too.

 The reality is that the problem the eVscope eQuinox attempts to solve is one that was already rendered irrelevant when NASA started posting Hubble Space Telescope images online for free decades ago.
-If you want real-time, color photographs of good quality deep-sky objects, for one, the eQuinox doesn’t even fulfill that requirement anyway on account of its poor sensor specs.
+If you want real-time, color photographs of good-quality deep-sky objects, for one, the eQuinox doesn’t even fulfill that requirement anyway on account of its poor sensor specs.

 If you want to put in the money, time, and effort to take good images of deep space, you could get a pretty nice astrophotography rig for the price of the eVscope eQuinox and take images that will leave the owner of one downright insulted.
-Or you could look at the real photons traveling thousands or millions of light years to hit your eyeball – just buy a fairly powerful 10-12” Dobsonian telescope along with some nice eyepieces, and you’ll still have plenty of funds available to go on an entire mini-vacation to a remote dark sky site or at least fill up your gas tank a dozen or so times.
+Or you could look at the real photons traveling thousands or millions of light years to hit your eyeball—just buy a fairly powerful 10-12” Dobsonian telescope along with some nice eyepieces, and you’ll still have plenty of funds available to go on an entire mini-vacation to a remote dark sky site or at least fill up your gas tank a dozen or so times.

 Unistellar eVscope eQuinox